mcellteam/mcell/libmcell/documentation/generated/instantiation.rst

   | Orientation of the complex instance is used to define orientation of the released molecule,
   | when Orientation.DEFAULT is set, volume molecules are released with Orientation.NONE and
   | surface molecules are released with Orientation.UP.
-  | When compartment is specified, this sets shape to Shape.COMPARTMENT and the molecules are released
+  | When compartment is specified and region is not set, this sets shape to Shape.COMPARTMENT and
-  | into the compartment.
+  | the molecules are released into the compartment.
+  | When this is a release of volume molecules, and both compartment and region are set,
+  | this sets shape to Shape.REGION_EXPR and the target region is the intersection
+  | of the region and the compartment.

 * | **molecule_list**: List[MoleculeReleaseInfo] = None
   | Used for LIST shape release mode.